fastlane/itc-api-docs/README.md

 ###### The unofficial documentation of the iTunes Connect JSON API

+### Project Status

+As there was a bigger change on iTunes Connect in September 2015 I don't find the time maintaining the docs.
+Instead I focus on keeping [spaceship](https://spaceship.airforce) ([GitHub](https://github.com/fastlane/spaceship)) up to date.
+Take a look at what was necessary to update from the old iTunes Connect API to the new one in [this pull request](https://github.com/fastlane/spaceship/pull/108).

 # Introduction

 This document describes the iTunes Connect JSON API and how to use it.
 The API is used by the [AngularJS](https://angularjs.org/) based iTunes Connect front-end to update app metadata.
 It is public once you have a valid session.